 Bill Gasiamis 54:36

-And it’s really terrible.
+And it’s terrible.
 And it’s really hard and all these things.
-Well, it gets easier, still complicated and difficult and all those things but you seem to find a new way to do life and to adjust and to be yourselves and to reemerge from this thing in some way that’s meaningful to you.
+Well, it gets easier, still complicated and all those things but you seem to find a new way to do life and to adjust and to be yourselves and to reemerge from this thing in some way that’s meaningful to you.